 It’s a simple 12-bar song following all the normal 12-bar principles, except that it’s happy-go-lucky!

-John Lennon played a lap steel guitar on the song; unusually, he used a shotgun shell as a slide.
+John Lennon played a lap steel guitar on the song; unusually, he used a cigarette lighter as a slide.
 During his solo, George Harrison encouraged Lennon with the words “Go, Johnny, go” and “Elmore James’ got nothing on this baby!”

 There is no bass guitar on ‘For You Blue’, as Paul McCartney was playing piano.
 He treated the piano’s strings to change the sound of the instrument.